A late effect is a chronic or late-occurring medical condition that persists or develops because of cancer or its treatment.

 - Late effects can often be prevented, controlled, or improved if anticipated and detected early.

-Learn about the Late Effects Clinic at St. Louis Children's Hospital.
+Learn about the Childhood Cancer Survivorship Program at St. Louis Children's Hospital.